nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Choosing_and_Configuring_Software_for_Connecting_to_the_Clusters.md

     MobaXterm can be downloaded from
     [here](https://mobaxterm.mobatek.net/download-home-edition.html).
-    The portable edition will allow you to use MobaXterm without needing root privileges, however it introduces several bugs so we *highly* recommend using the installer edition if possible.
+    The portable edition will allow you to use MobaXterm without needing administrator privileges, however it introduces several bugs so we *highly* recommend using the installer edition if you have administrator privileges on your workstation or if your institution\'s IT team supports MobaXTerm.

     > ### What next? {#prerequisites}
     >